Introduction to Time Series

 \[ F_{t_1,\dots,t_n}(c_1,\dots,c_n) = \Pr(X_{t_1} \le c_1,\dots,X_{t_n} \le c_n). \]

-In practice, specifying and working with such joint distributions becomes increasingly difficult as the dimension (n) grows.
+In practice, specifying and working with such joint distributions becomes increasingly difficult as the dimension \(n\) grows.

-Instead, we look at the marginal distribution function: \[ F_t(x) = \Pr(X_t \le x). \] or the corresponding marginal density function: \[ f_t(x) = \frac{\partial F_t(x)}{\partial(x)} \]
+We start with the marginal distribution function: \[ F_t(x) = \Pr(X_t \le x). \] or the corresponding marginal density function: \[ f_t(x) = \frac{\partial F_t(x)}{\partial x} \]

-Another informative marginal descriptive measure is the mean function, defined as \[ \mu_t = \mathbb{E}[X_t] = \int_{-\infty}^{\infty} x \, f_t(x)\, dx, \] provided it exists.
+The first summary measure is the mean function, defined as \[ \mu_t = \mathbb{E}[X_t] = \int_{-\infty}^{\infty} x \, f_t(x)\, dx, \] provided it exists.

 Temporal dependence is described by second-order moments.
 The autocovariance function, provided it exists, is defined as